Director: Joseph Pevney

 Despite benefiting from a number of creepy situations and ominous character interactions, “The Return of the Archons” lacks an absorbing layer of tension surrounding the predicament of Kirk, Spock, and McCoy—likely a consequence of the insufferable pace at which the narrative of Sobelman (a one-time contributor to Star Trek: The Original Series) unfolds.

 Also problematic are the many vague, under-explored concepts featured in this episode.
 Though possibly symbolic of the second Red Scare, the red hour panic on Beta III, for example, is never explained from a logical or unambiguous perspective.

 “The Return of the Archons” contains a thought-provoking critique of collectivism, unquestioning adherence to the state, and artificial intelligence run amok.
-Science fiction enthusiasts are therefore advised to view this episode, the profound themes of which compensate for many slow-moving, if not tediously executed, sequences.
+Science fiction enthusiasts are therefore advised to view this episode, the profound themes of which compensate for many slow-moving sequences.